silvaaraujo/taskmanager-frontend/README.md

 # taskmanager-frontend
-A simple web application to manager a task list.
+A simple web application to manager a task list created using Spring Boot.

 This application was created to consume an API called taskmanager-backend, for studies about JWT authentication and authorization.